 The results of the particle size distribution (PSD) analysis are presented in Figure 4 and Table 2.
 The four sampled sites continue to appear to be relatively uniform in the distribution of particle sizes, indicating that the prawn farm has not impacted Little Alva Creek in terms of PSD.
-In contrast to last sampling occasion, site F was more congruous in particle size distribution to sites B, C and E (average composition particles below 0.03mm was 35% in contrast to 47.33% on last sampling occasion).
 Sites B, C and E continue to be largely comprised of particles greater than 0.03mm in size.
-Samples from sites C and E both contained 30.66% of this size class in the sample, whereas site B on this occasion contained a slightly higher ration of particles that were less than 0.015mm in diameter (29.66%).
+Samples from sites B, E and F contained 30% to 39% of this size class in the sample, whereas site C was anomalous in its grain size composition on this sampling occasion.

-On this occasion, site C contained a greater proportion of finer sediments.
+On this occasion, site C contained a substantially greater proportion of finer sediments.
 As site C was not tested on last occasion and is the site furthest from the entrances of Little Alva and Alva Creek, it is likely that the finer sediments which remained entrained in the water column were deposited further out to sea following the reduction in water velocities.
 Signs that the prawn farm is causing impacts on the waterway would be that sites E and F would differ significantly from sites B and C which has not been observed to be occurring.
+Although site C is contains proportionally greater sediments than last monitoring occasion, it is congruous with the observation of site C containing a slightly larger proportion of finer sediments last monitoring occasion.
+However, monitoring of any further anomalous patterns should be undertaken to ensure that this difference does not form a pattern potentially attributable to prawn farming operations.